k0etsu/HoloLiveTL/README.md

 ## 🌟 Overview

-HoloLiveTL is a real-time translation application that helps you understand Japanese content instantly.Because the app is translating in real time, you might see a spike in GPU usage.
+HoloLiveTL is a real-time translation sound into englisg subtitle.Beware spike in GPU usage.
 Make sure your system can handle the extra load

 ## 🌟 Star